 collections, email messages to library employees, and messages sent through the library’s

 - Data generated in the libraries.
 The library operates security cameras at points throughout the library.
 This footage may include images of patrons’ faces that would allow other people or machines to identify them.
 Video footage collected at the library is hosted by and is accessible to USC Law Enforcement and Safety and is limited to review by trained USC Libraries personnel.
 Footage is hosted for one year before deletion.

 For data collected by the Libraries, internal unit policies will determine procedures for the removal of patron data and records.
 For example, Special Collections units retain information for perpetuity for the safety and security of the collections.

-Some data the libraries collects is not PII.
+Some data the libraries collects is not personally identifiable information.
 Examples include:

 - The user’s IP address